seatable/seatable-admin-docs/manual/docker/Cluster/SeaTable Cluster.md

 Note

 * All nodes use the same docker image, with a different docker compose file and seatable-controller.conf to control the behaviour.
-* dtable-server does not support multiple instances yet

 In the following manual, we will show the steps to setup a two nodes deployment